Would you like to build competences in public engagement?

 Citizen workshops: Dual use of Human Brain Project’s research

-As part of the public engagement endeavors of the HBP, eight citizen consultations have been organized in order to learn about the European citizens’ opinions and reflections on potential dual use of HBP research, and to present their ideas and opinions to the researchers and managers of the HBP.
+As part of the public engagement endeavors of the HBP, eight citizen consultations were organized in order to learn about the European citizens’ opinions and reflections on potential dual use of HBP research, and to present their ideas and opinions to the researchers and managers of the HBP.
 The workshops took place in Denmark, Germany, Italy, Portugal, Slovakia, UK, Malta, and Lithuania.

 November 25, 2017 9:30 am